 - A letter introducing yourself and what you find exciting about being a journalist in Southern California (one page max)

 - The contact information of two references who can speak to your work ethic, journalistic skills and commitment to diversity.

 Send resume, letter, and samples to firstname.lastname@example.org.
-Applications are due by Friday, May 31st and applicants will be notified of their status in early June.
+Applications are now closed and applicants will be notified of their status in early June.